xgi-org/xgi/docs/source/index.rst

 * analyze the structure of higher-order networks with metrics and algorithms
 * compute nodes and edge statistics in a unified interface
 * draw higher-order networks
+* manipulate hypergraphs (undirected and directed) and simplicial complexes

 Higher-order networks generalize standard (pairwise) networks by allowing to encode higher-order interactions,